jing-liu-778/JingLiuPortfolio/README.md

 ```

-In this project, I have navigate bar, three sections like "About Me", "Work", "Contact".
+In this project, I have navigate bar, four sections like "About Me", "Work", "Contact", "Resume".
 The navigate bar can link to each section.
 In the "Work" section, I also set each project name link to the according project images.
-I use hover selector to present each project image, the image will get larger when the mouse move to the image.
-Each project image also link to the project website.
+Click the image can to go deployed app.
 I use flex box and media query to make the website has reponsive layout. git

 http link: https://jing-liu-778.github.io/JingLiuPortfolio/